Survivors of Delta plane crash in Toronto describe ‘hanging like bats’ and chaos inside the upside-down aircraft

 Nelson said the scene was chaotic as he and his seatmate released themselves from their belts and fell to the floor.
 People were yelling for them to get out of the plane, and they made a beeline towards an opening, he said.

-Peter Carlson, another passenger on the Delta flight, told CBC that “it was cement and metal” in the upside-down plane.
+Peter Carlson, another passenger, told CNN newsgathering partner CBC that “it was cement and metal” in the upside-down plane.
 “The absolute initial feeling is just need to get out of this.”

 “What I saw was everyone on that plane suddenly became very close, in terms of how to help one another, how to console one another,” Carlson told CBC.

 “That was powerful, but there was definite: ‘What now?
 Who is leading?
-How do we find ourselves away from this?” he added.
+How do we find ourselves away from this?” he said.

-Evacuees jumped from the door frames onto the snow-covered ground as sprays of fire retardant rained overhead.
-People hugged themselves as protection from the wind as they moved away from the plane, looking back at what they just endured.
+Evacuees jumped several feet from the door frames onto the snow-covered ground as sprays of fire retardant rained overhead.
+Some people hugged themselves as protection from the wind as they moved away from the plane, looking back at what they just endured.

 While some people were injured, most seemed OK, Nelson said.
 But he was left stressed and shaky following the few seconds it took for the plane to turn over.